canaryhealth/pyramid_jitt/doc/manual.rst

 Multi-Template Files
 --------------------

-Each file can optionally contain a set of templates instead of just a one-to-one mapping.
-Any file that starts with the multi-template token, which defaults to ``##!``, will be split into multiple templates.
+Each file can, with special formatting, contain a set of templates instead of just one.
+Any file that starts with the multi-template token (by default ``##!``) will be split into multiple templates.
 The file content will be split at every line that starts with the multi-template token, and the rest of the line is used to specify the template name and optionally any attributes.
-The final template name is constructed by appending the name specified to the file's evaluated template name, removing any ``__here__`` tokens (similar to the normal filename-to-templatename translation).
+The final template name is constructed by concatenating the file's evaluated template name and the name extracted after the multi-template token, removing any ``__here__`` tokens (similar to the normal filename-to-templatename translation).

 For example, given the following file ``hello.hbs``: